Menu

 The physical tests used for diagnosis are the crank test, the active compression (O’Brien) test, the anterior slide test, the anterior apprehension test, Speed’s test, Jobe’s relocation test, and testing for tenderness in the bicipital groove.
 Often these tests are used together have shown higher sensitivity than doing the tests alone.

-Conservative treatment in the form of rest, analgesics and physical therapy focussing on capsular stretching and muscle strengthening is often the initial approach.
+Conservative treatment in the form of rest, analgesics and physical therapy focusing on capsular stretching and muscle strengthening is often the initial approach.

 Arthroscopic repair has been used especially in the frequent SLAP II Type lesions.
 The repair involves refixation to the glenoid using a suture anchor technique.
 Bankart’s lesions posing with instability and other degenerative lesions are also often subjected to Bankart’s repair .